sjcomeau/DataScienceSpecialization.github.io/README.md

 2. Does the content of my contribution clearly address topics in the Data Science Specialization?
 3. Could my contribution be seamlessly integrated into the canonical course materials?

-If you're on the fence about any of these, err on the side of sending a pull request!
+If you're on the fence about any of these, err on the side of sending a pull request! {Simple Edit}